sapio-lang/sapio/docs/learn-sapio/src/ch01-01-installation.md

 Follow this quickstart guide to get going.

 1. Get [rust](https://rustup.rs/) if you don't have it already.
-1. Add the wasm target by running the below command in your terminal:
+1. Add the wasm target and nightly toolchain by running the below command in your terminal:
 ```bash
 rustup target add wasm32-unknown-unknown
 ```